Privacy Policy

 We use the following cookies:

-• Analytical/performance cookies.
-They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
-This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily and to identify any of our services in which you may be interested.
+• Analytical or performance cookies.
+These allow us to recognise and count the number of visitors and to see how visitors move around our Sites when they are using it.
+This helps us to improve the way our Sites works, for example, by ensuring that users are finding what they are looking for easily.

 We don't store your credit card details